Mirror, mirror on the wall, tell me my flaws

-A hi-tech mirror that tells you how ugly you are should come with a mental health warning, campaigners have said.
+A high-tech mirror that tells you how ugly you are should come with a mental health warning, campaigners have said.

 The HiMirror Mini scans owners' faces to detect flaws and presents them with a detailed analysis of the most unattractive parts of their face.